Here you'll find information and pictures from events that have taken place at St Andrew's - click on the links to see more!

 The De Merc Chamber Choir, directed by Alison Smart Fisher, performed a special Requiem for charity Third Hope Africa at St Andrew's Church in April 2019.
 All profits from the retiring collection went towards working for the long-term rehabilitation of ex-child soldiers in Northern Uganda.

-It was more light than fright at St Andrew's for All Hallows' Eve 2018.
 The church was full of families who came to the party and enjoyed the pumpkin carving, lantern making, face paints, photo booth, crafts, challenges, quiz, food and more.

 Local theatre company Pins & Feathers brought their play The March to St Andrew’s in September 2018.